Skip to content

 Labour law protections

 South Korean labour law is comprehensive.
-The Labour Standards Act covers all workers: 40-hour standard week, 50-hour cap including overtime, paid annual leave (15 days after one year), mandatory National Health Insurance, Employment Insurance, and Industrial Accident Compensation Insurance.
+The Labour Standards Act covers all workers: 40-hour standard week, 50-hour cap including overtime, 15 days paid annual leave after one year, mandatory National Health Insurance, Employment Insurance, and Industrial Accident Compensation Insurance.
 E-9 holders are eligible for all four national insurances.
+Employers must pay monthly into the Departure Guarantee Insurance, which funds the return-airfare allowance.
+Severance (one month per year worked) is paid on contract completion.
+Disputes go to the Ministry of Employment and Labour (MOEL).

 Full Worker Rights guide